ProjectPRISM

 Promoting rising inclusion and STEM motivation

 How can we make STEM a more attractive and meaningful option for adolescent girls and boys alike?
-Project PRISM will establish best practices for boosting girls’ belonging in STEM, while bolstering boys’ respect for girls’ abilities.
+Project PRISM aims to establish best practices for boosting girls’ belonging in STEM while bolstering boys’ respect for girls’ abilities.

 Stage